onepiece-coding/To-Do-List-app-using-JavaScript-with-an-Object-Oriented-Programming-OOP-approach/README.md

 💬 Feedback

-If you have any feedback or suggestions, feel free to reach out to me on LinkedIn ([https://www.linkedin.com/in/lahcen-alhiane-0799ba303/](https://www.linkedin.com/in/lahcen-alhiane-0799ba303/)) or create an issue.
+If you have any feedback or suggestions, feel free to reach out to me on LinkedIn ([Lahcen Alhiane](https://www.linkedin.com/in/lahcen-alhiane-0799ba303/)) or create an issue.

 🌟 Don't forget to star the repo if you like the project!